ResponsibleTechWork/RespTechWork-website/_tools/pledge-works.md

 * What are our business, user, and technical requirements?
 * What are our constraints?
 * What is our purpose?
 What values, principles, and pledges have we previously agreed upon?
-* How does acting responsibly look like in our context?
+* What does acting responsibly look like in our context?
 * How will we know if we’re upholding each pledge?
 * What trade-offs are we making?
 How will we mitigate them?